J

 The Challenges

-• Although they were an app company, they didn't have an icon that visually conveyed who they were as a company.
+• Product Design: They didn't have an icon that visually conveyed who they were as a company, or even what they offered.

 The Hypothesis